MahApps/mahapps.com/input/docs/controls/numericupdown.md

 `ParsingNumberStyle` (default `NumberStyles.Any`) is what typed text is parsed with, if you need to be stricter than that.

+### A hexadecimal StringFormat

+A format such as `X`, `X8` or `{}0x{0:X}` writes letters, and only a hexadecimal parse reads them back.
+The control therefore follows the format: it sets `ParsingNumberStyle` to `NumberStyles.HexNumber` and adds `NumericInput.Decimal` to the `NumericInputMode` for as long as the format stays hexadecimal.

+**This changed on `develop`** with [#4499](https://github.com/MahApps/MahApps.Metro/issues/4499).
+In a released version there was no way out again: once a hexadecimal format had been set the parsing stayed hexadecimal even after the format changed back, and a typed `10` came out as `16`.
+On `develop` the control gives back what the format took over.
+A parsing style or input mode you changed in the meantime is yours and is left alone.

 ### Without a StringFormat

 **This changed on `develop`** with [#3673](https://github.com/MahApps/MahApps.Metro/issues/3673).
 A value with no format of its own used to go straight to `double.ToString()`, which reaches for an exponent on a small number and, since .NET Core 3.0, writes out every digit a calculation left behind: